 If you have made an Enduring Power of Attorney or a property and finance Lasting Power of Attorney (LPA), then the people you have appointed as your attorneys will have legal authority to deal with your property and financial affairs on your behalf.
 Usually these are set up so that your attorneys can act either if you still have mental capacity to manage your own financial affairs but wish them to deal with these for you, or if you have lost mental capacity to manage your own financial affairs.

 However, these documents do not give your attorneys legal authority to make decisions regarding your health and welfare, such as where you are to live and what medical treatment you are to receive or not receive.
 If you are able to make these decisions for yourself, you cannot delegate this authority to anyone else.
-If however you have lost mental capacity to make these decisions then you do need to have a separate health and welfare LPA in place to enable the people you have appointed as your attorneys to make these decisions on your behalf.
+If however you have lost mental capacity to make these decisions then you do need to have a separate health and welfare Power of Attorney in place to enable the people you have appointed as your attorneys to make these decisions on your behalf.